 The municipality (i.e. the accounting officer) must recover the expenditure from the liable official.
-Section 32(2) of the MFMA

 The council may certify unauthorised, irregular, and fruitless and wasteful expenditure to be irrecoverable and write it off based on the outcome of the investigation.